Skip to content

 Field Director, American Red Cross

 D-Day.
-Almost a century later, it brings up strong feelings and, for some, strong memories.
+80 years later, it brings up strong feelings and, for some, strong memories.

 D-Day was the largest seaborne invasion in history.
 On 6 June 1944, over 150,000 British, American, Canadian and Free French troops landed on the beaches of Normandy in France.